There are no job openings at the moment, but check with us periodically for new opportunities.

 • Commitment and dedication to social and economic justice and making the world a better place.

-The hourly rate for this position will be between $25 – 33/hr, depending on experience.
-This is a contracted position for 2024 with the potential of escalating to permanent position in 2025.
+The hourly rate for this position will be between $28-40/hr, depending on experience.
+This is a contracted position for 2025 with the potential of escalating to permanent position in 2026.
+In addition, we offer a generous 10% commission on gross revenue of all contracts that are won based on your efforts.
+For the successful person, this can add up quickly.

 We may produce a spoken word video on immigration one day, a large scale pop-up art show about economic justice the next, or a fleet of eye-grabbing memes about voting after that.